dantalian-pv/photo-merger/README.md

 The application has the next workflow:

-* Calculate CRC (crc64) for all files which are going to be merged into one "target" folder;
+* Gather metadata of all files in "source" and "target" folders;
-* Store this data into temporary file because metadata about all files, possibly, will not fit into RAM;
+* Store this metadata into a temporary file inside target folder, because metadata of all files, possibly, will not fit into RAM;
-* Sort metadata based on CRC;
+* Sort this metadata by file size to simplify files comparison;
+* Calculate CRC (crc64) for files with the same size which are going to be merged into one "target" folder;
-* Search for CRC duplications in the list and copy/move only one file of all dups;
+* Search for CRC duplications in the list and copy/move only one file of all duplicates, or just move/copy a file if no duplicates found;

 For preventing any data loss the application only moves/copies files, but never deletes or rewrites them.